Roberto Saviano: Television

-On 8–29 November 2010, Roberto Saviano hosted the cultural program Vieni via con me ("Come Away with Me") with Fabio Fazio on Rai 3.
-The program had very successful ratings: the third episode was seen by 9,671,000 viewers, or 31.6% of the television audience that evening.
+On 8–29 November 2010, Roberto Saviano hosted the cultural programme Vieni via con me ("Come Away with Me") with Fabio Fazio on Rai 3.
+The programme had very successful ratings: the third episode was seen by 9,671,000 viewers, or 31.6% of the television audience that evening.
 The show covered themes such as organized crime, immigration, women's emancipation, politics, and serious problems in Italian society.
-The program typically features the reading of "lists", with the goal of highlighting the issues addressed through a series of data.
-Numerous special guests appeared in the four episodes of the program.
+The programme typically features the reading of "lists", with the goal of highlighting the issues addressed through a series of data.
+Numerous special guests appeared in the four episodes of the programme.